jgarzik/kvdbd/README.md

 ## Motivation

-A simple REST/JSON API web service, that demonstrates rust, web services, and persistent state storage in a database.
+A REST/JSON API web service, that enables querying key/value databases over a network.
+In effect, creating a database server for databases that have no server.

-## Using kvapp
+## Using kvdb

 Standard rust cargo multi-binary setup:
 ```
 $ cargo build
-$ cargo run --bin kvapp
+$ cargo run --bin kvdb
 ```

 ## Server configuration